rei/rei-cedar-docs/docs/components/breadcrumb/README.md

 ## Don't Use When

-- Displaying a top-level page, such as a home or high level category page
+- Displaying a top-level page, such as a home or high-level category page
 - Linking to previous steps of a sequential process

 ## The Basics